the-turing-way/the-turing-way/project_management/turing_mybinder_role.md

 ## Requirements

-Ideally, the person in this role will be a member of the Turing Institute with an `@turing.ac.uk` domain email.
+The person in this role must be a member of the Turing Institute with an `@turing.ac.uk` domain email.
 This is due to the dependency on Turing internal processes/platforms, such as points 1 and 2 below.

 1) An account in the Turing's Azure tenancy